fuchstraumer/fuchstraumer.github.io/_posts/2018-10-8-Better-Descriptor-Abstraction.md

 {% endhighlight %}

 We keep a `dirty` flag so that when a user tries to grab the underlying `VkDescriptorSet` handle we are able to update the descriptor set, so that they always get the most up-to-date version of it with the resources bound that they expect. `createdBindings` is just an `unordered_set` of indices - while trying to use this object, I realized I wasn't effectively tracking which locations had already had their `VkDescriptorSetUpdateTemplateEntry` and `rawDataEntry` objects created properly.
 This becomes problematic, of course, when we go to try to bind a resource to an index - if we already have the objects created, we can potentially save some time by just doing some simpler tasks to update the handles in the `rawDataEntry` object corresponding to that index.

+### Example and Conclusion

+As a quick example to verify that my Descriptor implementation works (header available here, and source here), here's a quick test I created for it: in it, pressing the `V` key toggles between two textures for the skybox.
+Switching between them seems to work without issues, and now that I've got my abstracted interface working it seems to be easier than the alternative:

+It has also allowed me to proceed with my implementation of the sorting algorithm from that DX12 lighting method - and in hindsight, could allow one to more closely emulate how DX12 allows one to do fairly late binding of resources (at least compared to my bind-early approach implemented in `vpr::DescriptorSet`).
+The only caveat is that I don't store much metadata or info about what resource is bound to an index - so if I wanted to change the binding of the resource called "InputKeys" in a `DescriptorObject`, I'd have to rely on a higher level abstraction associating the names of the resources to an index (i.e, I use a `std::unordered_map<std::string, size_t>` in the object that manages the lifetime of the `Descriptor`s I create for a group of shaders).